-If you are lesbian, gay, bi, trans* and have ever experienced rape, sexual assault or sexual abuse at any point in your life, our specialist LGBT ISVAs (Independent Sexual Violence Advocates) delivered from RSVP and within Birmingham LGBT too are here to help.
+If you are lesbian, gay, bi, trans* and have ever been subjected to rape, sexual assault or sexual abuse at any point in your life, our specialist LGBT ISVAs (Independent Sexual Violence Advocates) delivered from RSVP are here to help.
+If you prefer you can visit our drop-in service at Birmingham LGBT Centre.
+We’re there every Thursday, 1pm to 6pm, for confidential advice or emotional support.

 (*Including but not exclusive list- non binary, non cis, gender queer, MSM, androgynous, intersex, pansexual…)